viafintech/Barzahlen-PHP/readme.md

 ## Preparation

 ### API Credentials
-The API credentials, which are necessary to use the Barzahlen API, can be received at [Barzahlen Control Center](https://controlcenter.viacash.com).
+The API credentials, which are necessary to use the Barzahlen API, can be received at [viafintech App](https://app.viafintech.com).
 After a successful registration a division ID is assigned to you as well as a payment key.

 ### Installation
 The Barzahlen PHP SDK can be installed using Composer.